junxie6/property-and-real-estate-investment/README.md

 - [ ] How much are the strata maintenance fees?

+- [ ] What are the interest rate of my mortgage (5 years fixed?)?

+- [ ] How long is the amortization period of my mortgage?

 - [ ] How many rooms does it have?

 - [ ] Is it at least 6 floors or higher?